AABearBots/First-Closed-Doors-Competition/README.md

 The competition takes place in the **USDT-BTC market in Poloniex**.

 For the time being, the platform serves both historic and live trades data.
 Trades are performed at Dev Team’s accounts at the exchange, thus having an account with Poloniex is a requirement for participating.

-> NOTE: If you don't have an account with Poloniex yet, make sure you move swiftly and open one ASAP, as there may be a considerable waiting period.

 For the time being, we will only be using Poloniex and the USDT-BTC market to do our trading.
 We will expand the horizon in upcoming competitions.